pmndrs/zustand/docs/reference/combine.md

 - `nextState`: The value that you want the state to be.
 It can be a value of any type, but there is a special behavior for functions.
-  - if you pass an object as a `nextState`.
+  - If you pass an object as a `nextState`.
 It will shallow merge `nextState` with the current state.
 You can pass only the properties you want to update, this allows for selective state updates without modifying other properties.
-  - if you pass a non-object as a `nextState`, make sure you use `replace` as `true` to avoid unexpected behaviors.
+  - If you pass a non-object as a `nextState`, make sure you use `replace` as `true` to avoid unexpected behaviors.
-  - if you pass a function as a `nextState`.
+  - If you pass a function as a `nextState`.
 It must be pure, should take current state as its only argument, and should return the next state.
 The next state returned by the updater function face the same restrictions of any next state.
 - `replace`: This optional boolean flag controls whether to replace the entire state or merge the